bd-j/forcepho/doc/glossary.md

   A collection of `ImageGaussians` describing a single `Source` in a single Stamp, after convolution with the PSF (see **`PointSpreadFunction`**).

 * **Likelihood Call**

-  A function call with a vector argument corresponding to the parameters of all (non-boundary) sources within a patch.
+  A function call with a vector argument corresponding to the on-sky parameters of all (non-boundary) sources within a patch.
 It returns the likelihood of the patch data given the parameters of the `Source`s in that patch (the **``Scene``**), as well as the gradients of that likeihood with respect to the ``Scene`` parameters.

 * **Passband**  (see **filter**)